 I-O psychology is a fast growing field that applies psychological research to the workplace in order to make organizations more productive and profitable, and also improve the well-being of employees.
 You will learn how jobs are defined and staffed, how teams work together, how to increase employee health and satisfaction, and how to reduce conflicts and problems.
 Wesleyan’s program has been developed following the recommendations of the Society for Industrial and Organizational Psychology.
-This Master of Arts degree is designed to equip you to work as a practitioner with a career in consulting, diversity education, or training in a variety of settings including business, non-profit, and public agencies.
+This Master of Arts (M.A.) in applied psychology, industrial organizaional psychology degree is designed to equip you to work as a practitioner with a career in consulting, diversity education, or training in a variety of settings including business, non-profit, and public agencies.

 Embedded throughout the curriculum is a focus on workplace justice.
 Justice, empowerment, and inclusion are core values of Wesleyan College.
 As businesses become more aware of the costs of failing to prioritize treating people justly, Wesleyan I-O graduates will offer expertise in global issues such as embracing and sustaining workplace diversity, treating people equitably, and valuing worker well-being.
 This specialized curriculum will uniquely qualify you for a number of jobs including consulting work or positions within companies that would like to improve their workplace culture.
 Wesleyan’s proven track record at making connections around the world will introduce you to international opportunities in I-O psychology.